A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Conclusion

 \section{Conclusion}

-In this work, a two - dimensional Gamma distribution is proposed to characterize the fluctuations of two correlated observables.
+In this work, a two-dimensional Gamma distribution is proposed to characterize the fluctuations of two correlated observables.
 This distribution accurately describes the two-dimensional distribution of the number of hits in the tracking system and the calorimeter energy deposition for both central and peripheral collisions.
-Employing these observables as centrality estimators minimizes autocorrelation effects in the analysis of proton multiplicity fluctuations.
+Since the track-hit multiplicity $N_{\text{hits}}$ is employed as the second observable, additional selection strategies can be implemented to suppress auto-correlation effects when studying fluctuations of identified particles.
+These include imposing a pseudorapidity gap ($\eta$-gap) between the track-detection region and the analysis acceptance, as well as excluding protons from the $N_{\text{hits}}$ count in measurements focused on proton-number fluctuations.
+An alternative extension of the method could involve replacing the number of track hits with the signal from the forward hodoscope as the second observable, which would inherently avoid auto-correlation effects.

 The developed distribution forms the basis for an advanced Bayesian method for centrality determination.
-The performance of this method was validated using simulated data from the DCM-QGSM-SMM model for Xe+CsI collisions at a beam energy of 3.8 AGeV.
+The performance of this method was validated using simulated data from the DCM-QGSM-SMM and UrQMD model for Xe+CsI collisions at a beam energy of 3.8 $A$ GeV.
 The reconstructed impact parameter distributions show good agreement with the model predictions across the full centrality range.
-The centrality dependence of the mean impact parameter in reconstructed data agrees with model simulations within 2\%, demonstrating the high efficiency of the approach.
+The centrality dependence of the mean impact parameter in reconstructed data agrees with model simulations, demonstrating the high efficiency of the approach.
+The proposed approach enables the trigger efficiency of real experimental data to be taken into account in the centrality determination.

 Furthermore, multiplicity fluctuations were investigated within a two-parameter Glauber model framework.
 The analysis reveals that these fluctuations consist of two components: one originating from fluctuations in the number of participant nucleons and binary nucleon-nucleon collisions, and another from fluctuations in the number of particles produced per ancestor.
 These results enabled the development of a parameterization for fitting that accounts for differences between experimental and simulated observables, consequently reducing the number of free parameters.
 The proposed methodology is planned for implementation in the BM@N experiment, with future work aimed at extending the suite of observables for centrality determination.